keptn/keptn.github.io/CONTRIBUTING.md

      ```
    - Check that the title of the PR is correct; click the "Edit" button to modify it.
 Add "WIP" (Work in Progress) or "Draft" to the title if the PR is not yet ready for general review.
-   - Add a full description of the work in the PR, including any notes for reviewers, a reference to the relevant github issue (if any), and tags for specific people (if any) who may be interested in this PR.
+   - Add a full description of the work in the PR, including any notes for reviewers, a reference to the relevant GitHub issue (if any), and tags for specific people (if any) who may be interested in this PR.
-   - Carefully review the changes github displays for this PR to ensure that they are what you want.
+   - Carefully review the changes GitHub displays for this PR to ensure that they are what you want.
    - Click the green "Create pull request" button to create the PR.
-You may want to record the PR number somewhere for future reference although you can always find the PR in the github lists of open and closed PRs.
+You may want to record the PR number somewhere for future reference although you can always find the PR in the GitHub lists of open and closed PRs.
    - Github automatically populates the "Reviewers" block.
    - If this PR is not ready for review, click the "Still in progress?
 Convert to draft" string under the list of reviewers.
 People can still review the content but can not merge the PR until you remove the "Draft" status.